 Make no mistake, this is a family hotel at heart -- honeymooners and lovebirds should steer clear.
 Only a few adult-only sections exist -- and even those areas somehow end up with a kid or two in the vicinity.
 But if you want your little ones to be entertained while you head for a rum punch, you’ll certainly be taken care of with a Sesame Street Camp and nightly performances, a Martha Stewart Crafts Studio, a massive 45,000-square-foot water park, an Xbox games garage, and even a DJ academy.

-Sixteen different restaurants and 12 bars, but not exactly the quality a foodie would require
+Twenty different restaurants and 12 bars, but not exactly the quality a foodie would require

-Food is an attraction unto itself at Beaches, where 18 restaurants and 13 bars round out the culinary and libation offerings.
+Food is an attraction unto itself at Beaches, where 20 restaurants and 12 bars round out the culinary and libation offerings.
 Of course, none of them are outstanding -- and none of them feature the celebrity chefs you’d find at similar megaresorts in the Caribbean, like Atlantis Paradise Island -- but volume and variety at least ensure that everyone gets to eat what they want and no one has to eat at the same place more than once.

 A few above average options include Kimono’s, a Japanese restaurant with exotic teppanyaki-style dishes that are prepared at the table; and Le Petit Chateau, a European a la carte restaurant that claims authentic French specialties.
 The gorgeous Café de Paris is also a great spot for coffee and afternoon snacks -- just beware of the always available and extremely addictive free cookies and pastries.